vtog/.dotfiles/README.rst

 Setup .dotfiles
 ===============

-.. note:: This referance's my "dotfiles" repo.
+.. note:: This reference's my "dotfiles" repo.
 I'm also using an alias to manage the .dotfiles, **"dots"**, replace "git with this.

 #.
 Setup